February 12, 2014

 Java coffee served, Israeli dark chocolate on hand.

-As a young child I was made painfully award that the world hates us.
+As a young child I was made painfully aware that the world hates us.
 Pure and simple, just the facts.
-No explanations, no reason why, no need to understand; Just know it!
-The world hates us.
+No explanations, no reason why, no need to understand; Just know it, the world hates us.
+As I grew up I would try to understand why.
+I would read countless books, watch documentaries, endless discussions, trying to understand this never ending hatred.

 Growing up seeing neighbors with numbers tattooed on their arms by the Nazis was a constant reminder that just a few short years earlier there was a concerted international effort to wipe our people off the face of the earth.
-This was of course only a continuation of an effort that began about 2,000 years ago.
+This was of course only a continuation of an effort that began about 2,000 years ago and has continued to this day.

 We grew up with history lessons; real personal history.
-My classmates from Yemen, Germany, Poland, Russia, Iraq...all had family stories filled with hate and persecution.
-I recall being moved by Itamar's story of how his father, as a young child, jumped off the train headed to Auschwitz and ran to the forest.
-I recall thinking that had his father not jumped my friend would not be here today in class.
+My classmates from Yemen, Germany, Poland, Russia, Iraq...all had family stories filled with hate, horror, and persecution.
+Many arrived in Israel with only a remnant of the family.
+I recall being moved by Itamar's story of how his father, as a young child, jumped off the train head to Auschwitz and ran to the forest.
+His grandfather had made a whole in the wooden train and told the son to jump and run of his life.
+I recall as a young child thinking that had his father not jumped, my friend would not be here in class with me today.

-If this were not enough there were other reminders.
-As a child I recall seeing the warnings..."Warning, mine fields ahead!", a sharp reminder of the recent war.
+If this were not enough there were other reminders of our precarious situation on this earth.
+As a child I recall seeing the warnings..."Caution!
+Mine fields ahead?", a sharp reminder of the recent Six Day War of 1967 when once again the Arab world came together to attack our little state, the state of the Jews, our Judenstaat.
 Little did I realize that 40 years later my nephew Roei would still be clearing mines.
+The war against the Jews is not over.
+But there was more: Ongoing war and terrorism.

-The Lod massacre, Kozo Okamoto.
+I recall, the Lod Airport Massacre, I shall never forget the name Kozo Okamoto.
 I can feel it like yesterday.

 The shattering blow became part of my personal history, part of my childhood, part of who I am today.

-Our airport, the one where we picked up our relatives who came to Israel to visit us, the one where our friend Mr. Sanderson worked, our airport, so close to home, was hit.
+OUR airport, the one where we picked up our relatives who came from America to Israel to visit us, the one where our friend Mr. Hayim Sanderson worked, our airport, so close to home, was hit.

 On the night of 30 May 1972, at around 10:30 p.m., three Japanese citizens stood with a group of passengers on an Air France flight which had just arrived at Lod Airport (now Ben-Gurion Airport) in Israel and was waiting for their luggage.
 No one guessed that they were members of the international terror group known as the Japanese Red Army and they had come to Israel on a mission for a Palestinian terror organization, the Popular Front for the Liberation of Palestine.

 But the attackers were not Arabs.
 They were three Japanese men dressed in business suits and carrying violin cases.
-Those cases contained automatic rifles and 26 people fell dead that day.
-About 80 were badly wounded.
+Those cases did not contain music, they contained death; automatic rifles and hand grenades.
+That day our airport became a battle ground where 26 innocent passengers soon laid dead and more than 70 were badly bounded.

-As I read this, decades after the fact, the pain returns and the past is now.
+As I think about this, decades later, the pain returns and the past is now.

-That is our airport where my dad, of blessed memory, picked up my grandmother Mina of blessed memory, and my grandparents Rabbi Isaac and Henrietta Klein, and my relatives the Shapiro's and the Berkowitz's, cousins Steven and Herbert, my late Aunts Esther and Sylvia.
-That was our airport.
+That is our airport where my dad, of blessed memory, pickup up my grandmother Mina of blessed memory, and my grandparents Rabbi Isaac and Henrietta Klein, and my relatives the Shapiros and the Berkowitz's, cousins Steven and Herbert, my late Aunts Esther and Sylvia on their only trip to Israel.
+That was OUR airport.
 So close to home.

 I can see my father's concerned face; We have been hit!!
 They got us!

-Look to the source.
+Look at the source.
 Look where your Krav Maga comes from.
 For me it comes from my life, it comes from my heart.

 IKI Members of Tour and Train at Caliber 3.
 They are being trained by one of our legends; a man who participated in many daring rescue missions, a counter-terror legend, a man of peace.

-The years fade and I am at Caliber 3 school for Counter-Terrorism with our Tour and Train group.
-It has been ten years since my dad's passing but his spirit is always with me.
+The years fade and I am at Caliber 3 school for Counter - Terrorism with our Tour and Train group.
+It has been ten years since my dad's passing but this spirit is always with me.
 My friends, Steve, Shai, Sharon and Eitan are armed to the teeth, with weapons and skills, and speaking to our group consisting of Krav Maga students from all over the world.

 I can feel the pain in their voices.
-But they have taken this pain, the pain of our people, and have used it to develop the best counter-terror program in the world, and now they are teaching the world.
+But they have taken this pain, the pain of our people, and have used it to develop the best counter - terror program in the world.
+We know our history.

-The Lod Massacre; of the 26 dead 17 are Puerto Ricans.
+The Lod Massacre; of the 26 murdered 17 are Puerto Ricans.
 Led by their Pastor, Reverend Angel Berganzo, these people came to our country to visit the places which mark the origins of their faith.
+They came to pray and seek peace.

 They came as pilgrims and died as martyrs, they came from Puerto Rico (the port of Rico) and they died at the Port of the Holy Land.